pbzweihander/.dotfiles/README.md

 ## [License](LICENSE)

-All configurations and codes in this repository are, if not explitly stated otherwise, licensed under the terms of [MIT license](https://spdx.org/licenses/MIT.html).
+All configurations and codes in this repository are, if not explicitly stated otherwise, licensed under the terms of [MIT license](https://spdx.org/licenses/MIT.html).